bkimminich/kata-botwars/README.md

 ### Feature 6: Negative Status Effects

-> As a malevolent fighter I want my attacks to put negative effects over time on my victims so that they get less useful in battle
+> As a malevolent bot I want my attacks to put negative effects over time on my victims so that they get less useful in battle

 * Some bot's attacks have a chance to inflict a _Negative Status Effect_ on the target that lasts for a certain number of turns.
 * A negative effect expires when its _Duration_ counter reaches zero.